RSpecZ/RSpecZ/README.md

 RSpecZ is a powerful extension for RSpec with strong and straightforward syntaxes.
 With RSpecZ you can handle different contexts with only a single line of code.
-RSpecZ also provides a number of aliases to improve the readability of RSpec codes.
+RSpecZ also provides a number of aliases to improve the readability of RSpec code.

 ## Installation